carpentries-incubator/python-interactive-data-visualizations/_episodes/01-create-new-environment.md

 ---
-title: "Create a new environment"
+title: "Create a New Environment"
 teaching: 10
 exercises: 0
 questions: